 Due to the nature of our work, this process requires a Building Permit.
-Unlike other contractors who don’t hold a Master Drain Repair License, we are fully qualified to perform this kind of work and we do so with the protection of a Building Permit.
+With our Master Drain Repair License, we are fully qualified to perform this kind of work and to do so with the protection of a Building Permit.
 You, as the homeowner, should always ask a drain repair contractor if they’re licensed and will they be pulling a permit for the required work.
 If they say you need to pull the permit then this is probably because they are not licensed to do so.

 The City of Hamilton publishes information on its web site about all of the work permits pulled for basement waterproofing.
-In the five year period of 2010-2014, Basement Technologies pulled 45.8% of all the permits – the other 30 companies combined for the remaining 54.2%.
+We recently summarized this information for a five year period during which Basement Technologies pulled 45.8% of all the permits – the other 30 companies combined for the remaining 54.2%.

 Our office will submit the application on your behalf as the contractor doing the work.
 We pull hundreds of permits every year and so we fully understand how to do this correctly.